plone/guillotina/docs/source/developer/roles.md

 ## Default roles on Guillotina Container

-They are stored in annotations using IRolePermissionMap.
+They are stored in annotations using `IRolePermissionMap`.

-Created objects set the guillotina.Owner role to the user who created it.
+Created objects set the `guillotina.Owner` role to the user who created it.

 ## Default groups on Guillotina Container